fxstein/todo/docs/MULTI_USER_DESIGN.md

 ## Overview

-This document proposes the solution architecture for conflict-free task numbering in a multi-user, multi-branch, and pull request environment for `todo.ai`.
+This document analyzes the feasibility of conflict-free task numbering in a multi-user, multi-branch, and pull request environment for `todo.ai`.

+**Critical Assessment:** After analysis, it becomes clear that **Git-based coordination provides minimal conflict reduction** and any development team with multiple active branches will continuously experience task numbering conflicts that require resolution.

-**Scope:** This design is intended for **single Git repository** scenarios where multiple users work on different branches within the same repository.
-It does **not** support coordination across forks or completely independent repositories.
+**Scope:** This design analyzes approaches for **single Git repository** scenarios.
+However, the conclusion may be that multi-user support is **not feasible** with sequential numbering and Git-based coordination alone.

 ## Decision Summary